 Articles by David R Large

-Dr. Large is a Senior Research Fellow with the Human Factors Research Group at the University of Nottingham, where he has been actively involved in leading and delivering a broad range of industry, UK, and EU funded projects, primarily concerning the design, evaluation, and acceptance of new and emerging in-vehicle interfaces and technology.
+Dr. Large is a Senior Research Fellow in the Human Factors Research Group at the University of Nottingham.
+He has been actively involved in leading and delivering a broad range of industry, UK, and EU funded projects primarily concerning the design, evaluation, and acceptance of new and emerging vehicle-based interfaces and technology.

 Deriving Personas to Inform HMI Design for Future Autonomous Taxis: A Case Study on User Requirement Elicitation

 Abstract Automated Vehicle Mobility-as-a-Service (AV MaaS)—or autonomous taxis—are expected to offer an inexpensive, mobility-on-demand service supporting greater sustainable transportation systems, including “last mile” solutions.
 However, to date, little is understood about how different people, whose needs and requirements may vary considerably, will best be supported to use these vehicles when there is no human driver/operative […] [Read More]